Viraj324/BE-finalProject/README.md

 ---

-🔐 Privacy & Security
+## 🔐 Privacy & Security

-Data is anonymized and encrypted.
+- Data is anonymized and encrypted.
-Authentication with JWT tokens.
+- Authentication with JWT tokens.
-No persistent facial video data is stored.
+- No persistent facial video data is stored.
-Secure quizzes with anti-cheating mechanisms.
+- Secure quizzes with anti-cheating mechanisms.

 ---

-👨‍🏫 Team
+## 👨‍🏫 Team

-Somesh Somani
-Priyanshu Mahukhaye
-Viraj Sonawane
-Shitanshu Bhadwaik
+- **Somesh Somani**
+- **Priyanshu Mahukhaye**
+- **Viraj Sonawane**
+- **Shitanshu Bhadwaik**
-Guide: Prof. Manish Khodaskar
+- **Guide**: Prof. Manish Khodaskar

 ---

-🚀 Future Scope
+## 🚀 Future Scope

-Convert into browser extension for plug-and-play support.
+- Convert into browser extension for plug-and-play support.
-Integrate with LMS (e.g., Moodle, Google Classroom).
+- Integrate with LMS (e.g., Moodle, Google Classroom).
-Multilingual and speech-to-text support.
+- Multilingual and speech-to-text support.
-Use reinforcement learning for adaptive teaching paths.
+- Use reinforcement learning for adaptive teaching paths.

 ---

----
-📜 License
+## 📜 License

 This project is intended for academic and non-commercial use only.

-✅ **Now it will render cleanly on GitHub** with proper icons, indentation, and formatting.

-Let me know if you want a downloadable version of this or want to include the actual diagrams from your PDF!